lunaryorn/vscode-hlint/README.md

 much simpler implementation, and better documentation :blush:  It also uses `refactor` to apply hlint suggestions instead of text replacement.

-On the other hand it is also less powerful.
-In particular it only lints saved documents—mostly because hlint 2 does not support stdin currently.
+On the other hand this extension doesn't lint while you're typing, but only when the document is saved which suits me just fine :)

 ## License